Is Douching Safe? Examining Risks of Vaginal Douching

 As we mentioned earlier, douching may make these issues worse.
 Not better.

-These disruptive microorganisms may cause the unpleasant vaginal odor.
+These disruptive microorganisms may cause an unpleasant vaginal odor.
 In these cases, vaginal douching could do more harm than good and prolong the infection.
 If the odor is very strong and out of the ordinary, consider talking with your healthcare provider.

 If you notice any of the following, it’s best to consult with your healthcare provider: